Training Outcomes Within Your Budget!

 Frequently Asked Questions

-A temporary table exists only for the duration of the database session that created it.
-Once the session ends or the connection is closed, the temporary table is automatically dropped and its data is lost.
+A temporary table usually exists only for the duration of the database session that created it.
+When the session ends or the connection is closed, the temporary table is automatically removed.
+The exact behaviour may vary slightly depending on the database system.

-A local temporary table is accessible only within the session that created it, disappearing after the session ends.
-A global temporary table, denoted by double hash symbols (##), is accessible to all sessions until the last session using it closes.
+In SQL Server, there are two types of temporary tables.
+A local temporary table is accessible only within the session that created it and is dropped when the session ends.
+A global temporary table, identified by double hash symbols (##), can be accessed by multiple sessions and is removed when the last active session using it ends.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various SQL Courses, including the Introduction to SQL Course, Advanced SQL Training and the Introduction to MySQL Course.
-These courses cater to different skill levels, providing comprehensive insights into SQL Functions.
+The Knowledge Academy offers various SQL Courses, including the Introduction to SQL, Advanced SQL and Introduction to MySQL Course.
+These courses cater to different skill levels, providing comprehensive insights into Create Table in SQL.

-Our Programming and DevOps Blogs cover a range of topics related to SQL, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your SQL skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.
+Our Programming & DevOps Blogs cover a range of topics related to Basics of SQL, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Programming skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming Programming & DevOps Resources Batches & Dates